patrovite/Course_Generator/README.md

 STATUS : Version 4.0.0 alpha 5 - Usable but not all the features has been rewritten from the C# version.

 I created Course Generator in 2008 for my first 100 km ultra trail.
-Since then I added a lot of features and it has been used by a lot of french ultra-runner.
+Since then, I added a lot of features and it has been used by a lot of french ultra-runner.
 Up to the version 3.88 it has been written in C# and now java is used in order to be cross platform (Windows, Mac OS and Linux) and multilingual.

 Course Generator is free (donation are welcome ;) ) and open source under GPL V3.

-In order to works Course Generator (also called CG) need a GPS file and some extra information.
+In order to works Course Generator (also called CG) need a GPS file and some extra informations.

 With Course Generator you can :